Extreme Conformal Prediction: Reliable Intervals for High-Impact Events: Extreme conformal prediction

 \section{Extreme conformal prediction}

-We propose an approach based on extreme value statistics to construct non-degenerate conformal prediction intervals at extreme confidence levels $1-\alpha>n_c/(n_c+1)$.
-Similarly to classical conformalized quantile regression~\citep{ConformalizedQR}, our method requires two steps: \begin{enumerate} \item fitting a quantile regression model at level $1-\alpha$ on a training data set of size $n$; \item calibrating the scores $s_1,\dots, s_{n_c}$ on an independent data set. \end{enumerate} For extreme confidence levels, both steps typically require extrapolation beyond the data range.
+We propose an approach based on extreme value statistics to construct nondegenerate conformal prediction intervals at extreme confidence levels $1-\alpha>n_c/(n_c+1)$.
+Similarly to classical conformalized quantile regression~\citep{ConformalizedQR}, our method requires two steps: \begin{enumerate} \item fitting a quantile regression model at level $1-\alpha$ on a training data set of size $n$; \item calibrating based on the scores $S_1,\dots, S_{n_c}$ on an independent data set. \end{enumerate} For extreme confidence levels, both steps typically require extrapolation beyond the data range.
 Indeed, if $\alpha$ is close to 0, and in particular if $\alpha < 1/(n+1)$ is also extreme in the training data, then usual quantile regression will not be accurate.
 Instead, extreme quantile regression methods should be used.
-There is large literature on such methods based on linear models \citep{chernozhukov2005}, additive models \citep{ExGAM,ExGAM2}, or more flexible machine learning models such as gradient boosting \citep{gbex}, random forest~\citep{erf} or neural networks \citep{Pasche2024,RichardsNNfire}.
-Importantly, the model in step 1.~can be a black-box, in the sense that we do not require theoretical guarantees.
-We discuss the extrapolation for step 2. in this section and come back to examples of extreme quantile regression models in \cref{s:sim,s:appl}.
+There is large literature on such methods based on linear models \citep{chernozhukov2005}, additive models \citep{ExGAM,ExGAM2,de2022bayesianLRtails}, or more flexible machine learning models such as gradient boosting \citep{gbex,Kohfireboosting}, random forest~\citep{erf} or neural networks \citep{Pasche2024,RichardsNNfire,AlloucheNN}.
+Importantly, the model in step~1 can be a black-box, in the sense that we do not require theoretical guarantees.
+We discuss the extrapolation for step~2 in \cref{ss:extrconform} and come back to examples of extreme quantile regression models in \cref{s:sim,s:appl}.
+Furthermore, we discuss extensions of our approach to nonexchangeable data and alternative conformal procedures in \cref{ss:extensions,apx:extensionsdetails}.